ethn1ee/llog/README.md

 # llog

 A simple life logger CLI to record your fleeting moments.
-Use it as your dev log for standups, as a timestamped journal, or even as a memo.
+Use it as your dev log for standups, as a timestamped journal, or even as an instant memo.

 ![screenshot](./assets/screenshot.png)